Insights

 Private Lenders

-Private lending has been around for decades, however, given rapid growth in the property development market in Australia, borrowers are seeking alternative means.
+Private lending has been around for decades, however, given rapid growth in the property development market in Australia, borrowers are seeking alternative means for funding.
 Private lenders have seen a sudden surge of interest from customers due to higher success rates in providing monetary assistance in a reasonable amount of time and without as much hassle.

-While private lending has gained significant momentum, some borrowers prefer the traditional option of bank lending due to lower interest rates, generally offering approximately a 5% to 6% interest rate depending on the borrower's credit background.
+While private lending has gained significant momentum, some borrowers prefer the traditional option of bank lending due to significantly lower interest rates depending on the borrower's credit background.
 Yet, they are still faced with longer wait times in their loan applications.

-In contrast, interest rates in private lending are usually higher by approximately 10%.
+By contrast, interest rates in private lending can often be higher by 10% or more to traditional lenders.
 However, the advantages have proven to be substantially beneficial to borrowers and include faster and more straightforward approach and higher success rates.

 Some of the benefits in private lending are: